 Have you ever wondered why one artist has thousands of plays and you only get a dozen or so a month?
 When you want to be more successful on Spotify, getting your music featured on Spotify playlists is really important.
 But how do you find all those playlists?
 How do you contact playlist curators?
 How do you know which playlists end up adding you?
 These are all important questions that we’ll answer in this article.
-Including a massive list of 25 Spotify playlists and curators that you can submit your music to right away.
+Including a massive list of 53 Spotify playlists and curators, so submit to Spotify playlists right now!

 Set up profile